EARLY COUNTY SHERIFF'S OFFICE

 If you are threatened or intimidated by the offender, please immediately contact the Sheriff's Office to make a report.
 For immediate assistance, dial 911.

-In order for you to be notified of various proceedings, you must provide law enforcement with your address and home and work telephone numbers (not pagers or cellular telephones).
+In order for you to be notified of various proceedings, you must provide law enforcement with your address and home, mobile, and work telephone numbers.

 If your phone number changes from the number you first gave the police, you must notify the Victim Assistance Program, Pataula Judicial Circuit District Attorney's Office and/or the State Court Solicitor's Office.
 If there is an arrest, you can be informed of criminal proceedings.